 The CCP-affiliated organizations in our diagram that are involved in making policies concerned with Chinese influence activities abroad enjoy higher political status than those that execute these policies.
 What makes the Chinese system notable is the division of labor, the specialization of its bureaucracies, and the staffing of these bureaucracies with well-trained and experienced professionals.
 Besides engaging their counterparts overseas, these bureaucracies either oversee or directly conduct influence operations in their areas of specialization.
-While there exists no single organization overseeing the entirety of China's influence activities abroad (although if any one does have such sweeping purview, it is the Foreign Affairs Commission), in the implementation of policies aimed to expand Chinese influence abroad, there are two types of bureaucracies: (1) general-purpose bureaucracies, and (2) specialized bureaucracies.
+While there exists no single organization overseeing the entirety of China's influence activities abroad (although if any one does have such sweeping purview, it is the Foreign Affairs Commission), in the implementation of policies aimed to expand Chinese influence abroad, there are two types of bureaucracies: general purpose and specialized.
 The following institutional profiles include many of the principal bodies involved in China's overseas influence activities.